 There are so many enjoyable things to do in Myrtle Beach, South Carolina.
 People love the warm temperatures and white sandy beaches.
 Here are some of the Top Rated Attractions in Myrtle Beach, South Carolina.

 Broadway At The Beach:

 Numerous places to shop, dine and enjoy the nightlife.
 Restaurants include King Kong Sushi, Key West Grill, American Tap House, Jimmy Buffets Margaritaville, Landry’s Seafood, Joe’s Crab Shack, Yamato Steakhouse, Liberty Brewery & Grill & Hard Rock Cafe.
-There’s also miniature golf & Theatre's, such as Legends & the Palace Theatre.
+There’s also miniature golf & Theaters, such as Legends & the Palace Theatre.
 Nightclubs include Senior Frogs, Crocodile Rocks, Malibu’s, Broadway Louie’s, Good Time Charles & Fat Tuesdays.
-You can also get a little adventurous and play on the ziplines or take a boat ride o
+You can also get a little adventurous and play on the Ziplines or take a boat ride o

 n the lake.